 PA 6325 - Principles of Psychiatry

-PA 6401 - Applied Study in Ambulatory Medicine
+PA 6401 - Applied Clinical Study in Ambulatory Medicine

-PA 6402 - Applied Study in Family Practice
+PA 6402 - Applied Clinical Study in Family Practice

-PA 6403 - Applied Study in Emergency Medicine
+PA 6403 - Applied Clinical Study in Emergency Medicine

-PA 6404 - Applied Study in Obstetrics and Gynecology
+PA 6404 - Applied Clinical Study in Women's Health

-PA 6407 - Applied Study in Mental Health
+PA 6407 - Applied Clinical Study in Mental Health

 Clinical rotations are a critical part of PA training.
 After successfully completing the didactic portion of the program in the first year, the subsequent 12 months are spent in clinical rotations.
 Rotations are assigned at a variety of medical settings.
 Because of Northeastern’s recognized focus on practice-oriented education and the PA Program’s longevity and reputation in the field, we can offer students a wide variety of clinical opportunities at hospitals, clinics, private practitioner’s offices, and multispecialty clinics.
 All students experience a broad diversity of patient populations and practice sites.